Skip to main content

 SDK scope

-The Auriko SDK covers: inference (chat completions with routing), read-only management (workspaces, budgets, identity), and model discovery.
-For full platform operations (workspace creation, budget management, API key rotation), use the REST API directly.
+The Auriko SDK covers: inference (chat completions and the Response API, both with routing), identity, and model discovery.
+For full platform operations, use the REST API directly.

 Use type hints